Which Type of Life Insurance Policy is Right for Me?

 Life insurance policies can carry a host of tax consequences for policyholders and beneficiaries that can easily catch you by surprise.
 This can be mitigated with proper communication and planning as these consequences are most likely to strike if the proceeds were cashed out early or held by the insurance company after the policyholder died.

 However, life insurance remains a popular choice for financial planning because these policies also entail several tax advantages that other assets don't.
 Whole or permanent life insurance, in particular, can provide security for your loved ones after your death.
-It also functions as a financial asset that can have fewer tax consequences than stocks or retirement accounts.
+It also functions as a financial asset that can defer or avoid taxes more effectively than stocks or retirement accounts.

 As with any other financial asset, paying into a life insurance policy and then deciding you would like something else isn't as straightforward as returning an item to a store.
 Should your personal circumstances change, you may change your investment objectives and decide that a different life insurance policy1 or another vehicle would best suit your needs at this juncture.

-Provided that you move the proceeds of cashing out the life insurance policy into a new life insurance policy or an annuity, you won't have any tax consequences.
+Provided that the current policy is exchanged for a new one, or an annuity, you won't have any tax consequences.
 This maneuver is called a tax-free 1035 transfer2 for the section of the tax code it refers to.
 It functions similarly to IRA and 401(k) rollovers when it comes to managing your retirement assets as you change careers or financial institutions.

 Accelerated death benefits, or viatical settlements, refers to an early surrender of your life insurance policy if you are terminally ill or have an incapacitating illness or disability.
-You must inform the insurance company of your condition and meet the guidelines for severe illness in order to receive accelerated death benefits tax-free.4
+You must inform the insurance company of your condition and meet the requirements under the policy to allow for tax-free accelerated death benefits.4

 If you're facing an emergency and need short-term cash, or you'd like to start a business and forego the lengthy loan application process, borrowing against your life insurance policy5 can be an attractive option.

-Unlike taking a partial or whole early distribution of your life insurance policy's cash value, the policy remains intact and you can borrow an amount exceeding the premiums you paid without triggering any tax consequences.
+Unlike taking a partial or whole early distribution of your life insurance policy's cash value, the policy remains intact and you can borrow an amount exceeding the premiums you paid without triggering any tax consequences (provided the policy is not a Modified Endowment Contract, or MEC).
 Using the previous example of a policy with a $50,000 cash value and $15,000 in premiums paid, $50,000 could be borrowed and there would be no tax consequences simply for taking out this loan.